mc-robinson/benchmarking_platform_p23/README.md

 After this configuration file is appropriately modified, run the benchmark using the `run_benchmark.py` script.
 Finally, an automatically generated markdown report of the results can be produced using produce report.py.

 An overview of these steps is below:
+0. Make sure the cas-env conda environment is active
 1. Modify BENCHMARK_CONFIG.md as desired
 2. `python run benchmark.py`
 3. `python produce_report.py`